MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/personal-apps.md

 #### Do: Include a first-run experience

 There should be at least a welcome screen the first time you use a personal app.
-For bots, describe what your bot can do and provide quick actions, such as a sign-in button.
+For bots, describe what your bot can do and provide quick actions, such as a sign-in button:

 :::image type="content" source="../../assets/images/personal-apps/personal-tab-fre-do.png" alt-text="Example shows what to do during a personal app first-run experience." border="false":::